ammacias18/BrachyNextGen/README.md

 # BrachyNextGen
 Code and data for the article titled "More fungi than legs: the first fungal microbiome for a fungus-eating millipede (Colobognatha)".
+The paper is available here (preprint): https://www.biorxiv.org/content/10.1101/2024.12.23.629787v1

 This repository contains 5 files: